AM311/Cybersecurity_Report/home.md

 It is assumed that the attacker:

  - is "located" inside the network and owns the credentials of a domain user account (with low privileges);
- - can contact servers, also from a personal devise
+ - can contact servers, also from a personal device which is not part of the domain;

 ## Setting up the Virtual Environment